-Active transport simply means traveling to or from a destination under your own steam.
-Your mode of transport could be walking, riding, skating or scooting.
 Active transport to and from school is a great way to include physical activity as a regular part of your child’s day.
 It is also helps kids arrive at school feeling alert and energised.
+Active transport methods include; walking, riding, skating or scooting.
 For some families it is not practical to use active transport to and from school every day but there are some great programs and events around Australia that help to make active transport safe, easy and fun for families.

-The Ride to School Program, including National Ride2School Day, aims to increase the number of Australian kids actively traveling to school all year around.
+The Ride to School Program, which includes National Ride2School Day, aims to increase the number of Australian kids actively travelling to and from school all year round.
 The program helps schools and families to overcome barriers that might be preventing children from riding to school.